Maryam090/AppFolioManager/src/content/pages/privacy-policy.md

 1. You will be notified of any significant changes via email or in-app alerts.
 2. All updates will be reflected on this page with the latest revision date.
 3. Changes related to user data or technology updates will be communicated clearly to all customers.
-4. Continued use of AppFolio after changes implies acceptance of the updated terms.
+4. Continued use of App Stack after changes implies acceptance of the updated terms.

 ---